 This week, I’m going to go in depth on a topic that has always intrigued me: sibling vocal harmony.
 The Andrews Sisters, The Mills Brothers, even The Jackson 5 and The Everly Brothers: so many of the best vocal groups were members of the same family.
 It’s really a question of nature vs. nurture.
 Is it in their DNA?
 Or does the simple fact of growing up singing together create their unique sound?
 Whatever the reason, the blend of sibling singers is absolutely unmatched.
 On this episode, I explore family vocal groups in the 1930s through the early 1970s, from the Boswell Sisters to the Beach Boys.

 One of the earliest family vocal groups in the world of American Popular Song was also a pioneer in jazz: the Boswell Sisters.
-Connee, Vet, and Martha Boswell were three white sisters from New Orleans who got their start in the early 1930s.
-Not only did they have some of the tightest harmonies of any singing group, they were capable of executing nimble vocal acrobatics.
-The Boswell Sisters clearly laid the path for all jazz vocal ensembles that follwed, and even a lot of jazz singing in general.
+Connee, Vet, and Martha Boswell were three white sisters from New Orleans, and not only did they have some of the tightest harmonies of any singing group, they were capable of executing nimble vocal acrobatics.
+Not only that, but the Boswell Sisters did all their own arrangements, which are still as innovative today as they were in the 1930s.
+The Boswell Sisters clearly laid the path for all jazz vocal ensembles, and even a lot of jazz singing in general.
 In fact, Ella Fitzgerald, arguably the finest jazz singer of all-time, says her biggest singing influence was Connee Boswell.

 Another pioneering vocal group from the 1930s and 40s was the Mills Brothers.
-The four Ohio-born brothers Herbert, Donald, Harry, and John had their start with barbershop harmony–not gospel harmony.
-This may be why they became one of the first African-American vocal groups to have a large appeal among white audiences.
-They were a groundbreaking group, with over 70 hit singles and 50 million records sold.
+The four Ohio-born brothers Herbert, Donald, Harry, and John became one of the first African-American vocal groups to have a large appeal among white audiences, with over 70 hit singles and 50 million records sold.
+They were also a groundbreaking group, and created innovative arrangements where they imitated the sounds of guitars, trumpets, and bass.

 The Second Generation